 Why Circulation is Important

-The circulatory system is a vast network of organs and blood vessels that act both as a delivery and a waste removal system for the body.
-Nutrients, oxygen, and hormones are delivered to your cells and waste, such as carbon dioxide, are removed.
-Not only does the circulatory system keep our cells healthy, it also keeps you alive.
+The circulatory system is a vast network of organs and blood vessels that act both as delivery and a waste removal system for the body.
+Nutrients, oxygen, and hormones are delivered to your cells, and waste, such as carbon dioxide, is removed.
+Not only does the circulatory system keep our cells healthy, but it also keeps us alive.
 The heart constantly receives signals from the rest of the body that tell it how hard it needs to pump to properly supply the body with oxygen-rich blood.
 For example, when you’re asleep, the body sends electrical signals to the heart that tell it to slow down.
 Conversely, when participating in heavy exercise, the heart receives the message to pump harder to deliver extra oxygen-rich blood to the muscles.